 In the Play mode, Yousician will evaluate and score your performance in real-time.
 The software will analyze your accuracy, pitch, rhythm, tempo and some other factors.
 You’ll be notified about your hits and misses during your live guitar playing sessions.

 According to your quality score, you’ll then be awarded points and stars.
 Yousician’s rating scale comprises 3 stars and like games, mistakes can cost you ‘lives.’
 If you lose all your lives, you’ll have to start all over again.
 And, if you successfully complete a song, you get access to more interesting challenges.

-Yousician lessons are a series of missions, moving from Level 1 to Level 15.
+Yousician lessons for musical instruments are a series of missions, moving from Level 1 to Level 15.